 4TU.Ethics was founded in 2007 by the board of the federation of the three technical universities in the Netherlands (Delft, Eindhoven, and Twente) and later joined by the Wageningen University, to study ethical issues in the development, use and regulation of technology.
 The Centre currently has sixty senior and junior researchers as members, which makes 4TU.Ethics worldwide the major research centre addressing societally relevant and philosophically challenging issues at the interface between ethics and technology.
 Most of the members of 4TU.Ethics are members of the three philosophy departments at TU Delft, TU Eindhoven and University of Twente.
 For more information on the Centre, see http://www.ethicsandtechnology.eu.

-The course curriculum in the first semester of the track consists of graduate courses offered by University of Twente, TU Eindhoven and TU Delft.
-The courses at TU Delft and TU Eindhoven are usually compressed into one week, after which an individual assignment is made.
-Students are responsible for arranging their own transportation to TU Delft and TU Eindhoven.
-The courses at the University of Twente usually consist of four weekly blocks of four hours, followed by an assignment.
+The course curriculum in the first semester of the track consists of graduate courses offered by University of Twente (UT), TU Eindhoven (TUe), TU Delft (TUD), Wageningen University & Research (WUR) and the Dutch Research School of Philosophy (OZSW).
+The courses at TUD, TUe and WUR are usually compressed into one week, after which an individual assignment is made.
+Students are responsible for arranging their own transportation to the other universities.
+The courses at the UT usually consist of four weekly blocks of four hours, followed by an assignment.
 Preferably, at least one course is taken from each university.

 2nd year of PSTS – Ethics and Technology Track

-- Technology and the Quality of Life (UT) - 5 EC
+- Good technologies for users and society (UT) - 5 EC (obligatory)

-- Technology, Globalization and the Environment (UT) - 5 EC
+- Anticipation and evaluation of emerging technologies (UT) - 5 EC (obligatory)

 Block 2A + Block 2B

-- At the start of the track, students have completed at least 55 EC from the first year of PSTS, including the courses Ethics and Technology I and II and Society, Politics and Technology.
+- At the start of the track, students have completed at least 55 EC from the first year of PSTS, including the courses Ethics and Technology 1 and 2 and Society, Politics and Technology.

-- Students have an average grade of at least 8 for the courses Ethics and Technology I and II and Society, Politics and Technology.
+- An avarage grade of 7.5 or higher for the three courses Ethics and Technology 1 and 2 and Society, Politics and Technology.

-Students can apply for admission by sending an email to the track coordinator, Prof. dr. Philip Brey (with CC to the study counsellor, Yvonne Luyten-de Thouars), by which they express their desire to be admitted to the track.
+Students can apply for admission by sending an email to the track coordinator, Prof. dr. Philip Brey (with CC to the study adviser, Yvonne Luyten-de Thouars), by which they express their desire to be admitted to the track before 1 July.
 This email should include an official Study Progress Review from PSTS that contains a listing of completed courses and grades received.